Carrots - Key Growing Information

 AVG.
 SEEDING RATE: 1 M/33', 5M/166', 25M/830', 720M/acre at 30 seeds/ft. in rows 24" apart.

 CARROT TYPE: Each type is identified in product description.
-Nantes are medium length and cylindrical.
-The Shipping/Imperator types have the extra length and durability required in conventional packaged carrots, and perform best in deeply worked soil.
+Nantes are medium-length and cylindrical.
+The Shipping/Imperator types have the extra length and durability required of conventional packaged carrots, and perform best in deeply worked soil.
 Chantenays are top-shaped and suitable for shallow or heavy soil.
-They are suitable for subtropical winter production (CA, TX, FL) or temperate summer production [where winters get below 45°–50°F (7°–13°C)].
+They are suitable for subtropical winter production (CA, TX, FL) or temperate summer production, where winters get below 45–50°F (7–13°C).

 SEED SPECS: SEEDS/LB.: 204,000–436,100 (avg.
 294,900).